AmbientAI/flink-connector-redis/README.md

-# flink-redis-connector
+# flink-connector-redis
-This is the clone of the original flink-redis-connector bundled with flink 1.1.5, with upgraded dependencies and support for newer flink versions upto 1.15.0.
+This is the clone of the original flink-connector-redis bundled with flink 1.1.5, with upgraded dependencies and support for newer flink versions upto 1.15.0.